 All the questions are listed on the Questions page.

 You can also search for one or more keywords using the "Search for keywords" bar present on each page.
 For example, you could search for "recycling plastic" which will list all questions that have either "recycling" or "plastic" in the text of the question, or any of its answers or comments.

 Clicking on a question will take you to the page that gives details about the question and its answers.

 Feel free to ask about any local or global environmental issues related to people & wildlife.

 To avoid duplicates, please use the "Search for keywords" bar to check if a similar question already exists.
-The "Ask a Question" editor may also present a list of questions similar to yours.
-If a similar question exists, you can show your support by clicking on the "thumbs-up" icon for that question.
+The "Ask a question" editor may also present a list of questions similar to yours.
+If a similar question already exists, you can instead show your support and vote it up by clicking on the "thumbs-up" icon for that question.

 Please give as much information as you can for readers to understand the question properly.

 Asking a question or voting can earn you points.
 See 'What do the points for a user suggest?' for details.